determined-ai/determined-examples/blog/llm-finetuning-3/README.md

 For SFT step, you can also set:
 - `dataset_subsets`: update ratios of datasets.
 - `data_collator`: turns on/off training on completions only.
-- `chat_tokens`: adds special chat tokens to the vocabularyn.
+- `chat_tokens`: adds special chat tokens to the vocabulary.
 - `max_seq_length`: sets maximum sequence length.

 For DPO step, you have the following options: